Enter your email to verify your member status and gain access to more Axonify content!

-- 48% receive training only a few times per year
+They only receive training a few times a year

 This inability to balance the needs of the individual with the scale and pace of modern business has called the value of training into question.
 At the same time, executives, now more than ever, recognize the importance of continued learning and development in a business climate where disruption and heightened consumer expectations are the norm.
 As the workplace is reshaped by AI and automation, the strategies and technology that support employees are falling further and further behind.

 7.8 hours.
 That’s how much time today’s consumers spend engaging with digital content each day.
 That’s more time than many of us spend sleeping!
 With so much content cluttering the digital landscape, people have become increasingly reliant on personalized experiences.
 And brands like Netflix, Spotify and Amazon are getting better and better at finding new ways to give consumers what they want.
 The thing is, your employees are those consumers.
 And their expectations don’t suddenly change when they walk through your doors.
 They wonder “why is it so much more difficult for me to get what I need at work?” when they compare it to most of the information experiences they have in everyday life.
 So, we must consider ways to communicate and contextualize a new learning and support experience based on the ways they already interact with technology and content every day.